PEACH Education Tax Credit FAQs

 - Corporation or Fiduciary Taxpayer: UP TO 75% of annual Georgia income tax liability

-- NEW Opportunity for 2022: S corporation, LLC, or partnership that elects to pay tax at the entity level – up to 75% of Georgia income tax liability
+- NEW Opportunity (starting in 2022): S corporation, LLC, or partnership that elects to pay tax at the entity level – up to 75% of Georgia income tax liability

 - Do I have to submit a tax credit application for the full amount allowed?